Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Main results

 The leading term $2\sqrt{d}$ is numerically sharp.
-The error term is negligible but does not match the optimal order $\mathcal{O}(d^{1/6})$ predicted by the Tracy--Widom law~\cite[Thm.~3.4]{BvH24:Extremal-Random}.
+The error term is negligible but does not match the optimal order $\mathcal{O}(d^{1/6})$ predicted by the Tracy--Widom law~\cite[Thm.~3.4]{BvH26:Extremal-Random}.
 For comparison, the general-purpose maximum eigenvalue bound of Brailovskaya \& van Handel~\cite[Cor.~2.7]{BvH24:Universality-Sharp} produces a larger error term $\mathcal{O}(d^{1/3} \log^{2/3} d)$.
-It is not possible to reach a similar result using classic matrix concentration tools; cf.~\cite[Sec.~4.2.1]{Tro15:Introduction-Matrix}.
+It is not possible to prove a similar result using classic matrix concentration tools; cf.~\cite[Sec.~4.2.1]{Tro15:Introduction-Matrix}.

-To summarize: we can quickly reach accurate estimates for the Gaussian proxy $\mtx{Z}$ using specialized techniques that exploit its Gaussian distribution.
-The comparison theorem (\cref{thm:maxeig-main}) allows us to transfer these bounds back to the independent sum $\mtx{Y}$.
+To summarize: we can quickly reach accurate estimates for the statistics of the Gaussian proxy $\mtx{Z}$ using specialized techniques that exploit its Gaussian distribution.
+The comparison theorem (Theorem~\ref{thm:maxeig-main}) transfers these bounds back to the independent sum $\mtx{Y}$.
 This approach is interesting because it is flexible enough to address a variety of problems with economical arguments.